 Here are a few photos from assembling the server.

-The inside: You can see the two SSDs on the left, the big sliver heat sink that hides the CPU behind it, and the two pieces of RAM on the right.
+The inside: You can see the two SSDs on the left, the big silver heat sink that hides the CPU behind it, and the two pieces of RAM on the right.
 The box on the very right (facing the front of the NUC) is the power supply.
-Lying at the front, you can also the box with the fan that goes on top of the CPU/SSD/RAM.
+Lying at the front, you can see the box with the fan that goes on top of the CPU/SSD/RAM.
 The two grey bars will go on top of the SSDs, meaning that you don’t need dedicated heatsinks for the SSDs (also, they wouldn’t fit).

 Installing the Mellanox card in the blue PCIe slot: